-- · No talking
+- No talking

-- · No leaving your seat
+- No leaving your seat

-- · No turning around
+- No turning around

-- · No being off task
+- No being off task

-- · No heads resting on desks
+- No heads resting on desks

-A warning system is in operation for pupils who do not follow the isolation rules.
+A warning system is in operation for pupils who do not follow the isolation rules:

-- · 1 warning results in isolation being extended by 30mins to 3.30pm - · 2 warnings results in isolation being extended by 60mins to 4.00pm - \cdot 3 warnings results in a failed Isolation and a subsequent Isolation issued for the following day.
-The subsequent Isolation the following day will not finish until 4.00pm. - Failure of the subsequent Isolation will result in being sent home and an Isolation day being booked at an external school for the following day. - Failure of the Isolation at an external school results in a day's fixed term exclusion from school.
-A return to school meeting will follow and a further day in isolation completed.
-The further day in Isolation as a result of the exclusion will finish at 4.00pm.
+- One warning results in isolation being extended by 30 minutes to 3.30pm - Two warnings result in isolation being extended by 60 minutes to 4.00pm - Three warnings result in a failed Isolation and a subsequent Isolation issued for the following day, which will not finish until 4.00pm. - Failure of the subsequent Isolation will result in being sent home and an Isolation day being booked at an external school for the following day. - Failure of the Isolation at an external school, results in a day's fixed term suspension from school.
+A return to school meeting will follow and a further day in isolation completed until 4.00 pm.
 Students will not return to lessons until a successful isolation is completed.

-Students may be isolated immediately, until 16.00, if an incident affects the health and safety of other school members or at the discretion of the Year Team if an incident is serious.
+Students may be isolated immediately, until 4.00 pm, if an incident affects the health and safety of other school members, or if an incident is considered serious.

-Space is limited - maximum 20 students at any one time.

-Students will be booked in advance as an alternative to a Fixed-Term Exclusion or for serious one-off breaches of inappropriate behaviour.

-On occasion, we can refer students to spend time in another local school's isolation room, if deemed appropriate.

-The rules are clear and on display.
-Students write out the rules when they first enter isolation so they are aware of the expectations and consequences to choices made during the day.

-Students read their DEAR book and complete a DEAR activity.

-Work in isolation is a mixture of taught sessions, online learning and independent work based around the curriculum.
-Pupils must complete all work set.

-Resources will be available and managed by our Isolation Lead Teacher and Coach.

-Students returning from a fixed-term exclusion automatically serve a day in Isolation before going back into circulation.

-SLT will conduct learning walks in the Isolation Room on a daily basis.

-Students in isolation will have lunch delivered to the Isolation Room in a grab bag; Orders for grab bags will be taken in the morning.
-Students can bring a packed lunch if they choose.

-Supervised toilet breaks are in operation.
+- Space is limited maximum 20 students at any one time. - Students will be booked in advance as an alternative to a Fixed-Term Suspension or for serious oneoff breaches of inappropriate behaviour. - On occasion, we can refer students to spend time in another local school's isolation room, if deemed appropriate. - The rules are clear and on display.
+Students write out the rules when they first enter isolation so they are aware of the expectations and consequences to choices made during the day. - Students read their DEAR book and complete a DEAR activity. - Work in isolation is a mixture of taught sessions, online learning and independent work based around the curriculum.
+Pupils must complete all work set. - Resources will be available and managed by our Isolation Lead Teacher and Coach. - Students returning from a fixed-term suspension automatically serve a day in Isolation until 16.00 before going back into circulation. - SLT will conduct learning walks in the Isolation Room on a daily basis. - Students in isolation will have lunch delivered to the Isolation Room in a grab bag; Orders for grab bags will be taken in the morning.
+Students can bring a packed lunch if they choose. - Supervised toilet breaks are in operation.